rogorido/sistercities/sistercities.md

 The most important aspect of this (at the first sight very boring) page is the fact that this data **can be queried** using a query language.
 In other words: the data can be extracted and eventually??? used for different analyses.

-# Cities and sistercities in Europe
+# Cities and sister cities in Europe

 The analysis behind this tutorial is a very simple one.
 I was always fascinating by the fact that many cities have sistercities around the world.
 As a historian a lot of more or less relevant questions arise out of this empirical fact.
 This is a very modern phenomenon which probably began in the 19th century.
 The existence of this relationships has maybe to do with strong economic relations or with the fact that many immigrants of one of the cities migrated to the other one.

 or for instance: are many German cities related to French cities?
 This could maybe be interpreted (as far as these relationships began after the II World War) as an attempt to